Terms and Conditions

 All membership applications will be submitted to Council for approval.

-Ordinary Members of the Association resident in the United Kingdom, who undertake a career break or become temporarily retired may on application, become Temporary Retired Members.
+Members of the Association who undertake a career break or become temporarily retired, may on application, become Temporary Retired Members.
 Such Members shall confirm at the beginning of each subscription year that they are not in employment.
 They shall not be eligible for membership of Council.

 Members shall pay an annual subscription to the Association and for each subsequent year of membership.

-Membership fees are an annual commitment irrespective of the payment method / schedule.
-In the event of termination of membership the full annual subscription fee must be paid for the current year.
+Membership fees are an annual commitment irrespective of the payment method or schedule.
+In the event of termination of membership the full annual subscription fee must be paid.

 3. Termination of Membership

-A member may resign their membership by giving notice in writing (email is sufficient) to the Association prior to their next renewal date.
+A member may terminate their subscription by giving notice in writing (email to [email protected] is sufficient) to the Association at least 30 days prior to their next renewal date.

 Membership may be terminated by: